purplebase/purplestack/tools/content/CONTEXT.md

 ##### Rich Text Content with NoteParser

-**CRITICAL**: Always use `NoteParser` for Nostr text content, of kind 1 or of any other kind, **except** for fields that are known to support Markdown.
+**CRITICAL**: Always use `NoteParser` for Nostr text content, of kind 1 notes, kind 9 chat messages, replies, or of any other kind, **except** for fields that are known to support Markdown.
 In that case, Markdown parsing should be used.

 ```dart
 import 'package:purplestack/widgets/common/note_parser.dart';